Generated at: 2026-05-16 10:36:15

 While customer management is often discussed in the context of B2C companies with large customer bases, its importance is also growing for B2B companies.

 According to the results of the "2023 Survey on Awareness and Reality of Sales in Japan" recently published by HubSpot Japan, 31.0% of sales organizations in B2B companies responded that their customer management methods were "unclear or unknown," a figure that remains almost unchanged compared to 31.4% in 2022.
-Furthermore, only 36.1% of sales organizations have implemented CRM, a system for customer management, which is only a slight increase from 34.8% in 2022.
+Furthermore, only 36.1% of sales organizations have implemented CRM, a system for customer management, which is a slight increase from 34.8% in 2022.

 HubSpot Announces Results of the 2023 Survey on Awareness and Reality of Sales in Japan ▶